Banknote manufacturer accreditation

 If you are considering seeking accreditation

-Send an email with a short description in English of the products you manufacture (maximum two A4 pages) to QEHS.firstname.lastname@example.org.
-Normally we reply within one month.
+Send an email to QEHS.firstname.lastname@example.org, in English, with a short description of the products you manufacture (maximum two A4 pages).
+We do our best to reply within one month.

 We use PGP encryption for secure communication.
-Please download the PGP key of QEHS.accreditation for use when transmitting sensitive information.
+Please download the PGP key of QEHS accreditation, to use when transmitting sensitive information.

 Other opportunities for cooperation with the ECB

-If you wish to propose new security features or banknote production or processing technologies, please see Banknote research and development.
+If you wish to propose new security features or technologies for banknote production and processing, please see our Banknote research and development page.